Trilldog13/ai-recruitment-frameworks/README.md

 I’ll keep updating them in this repo.

-They’ve definitely reduced admin time, improved consistency across the team, and freed me up to focus on what actually matters — conversations, relationships, and hiring quality. 🤝
+They’ve defo reduced admin time, improved consistency across the team, and freed me up to focus on what actually matters — conversations, relationships, and hiring quality. 🤝

 ---